-Ofpra is a public administrative institution created by the law of 25 July 1952.
-In charge of applying the Geneva Convention of 28 July 1951 relating to the status of refugees, and then the New York Convention of 1954, it makes independent decisions on applications for asylum and statelessness that are submitted to it.
+Ofpra is a public administrative body created by the law of 25 July 1952.
+It is responsible for applying the Geneva Convention relating to the Status of Refugees of 28 July 1951, and subsequently the New York Convention of 1954, and makes independent decisions on asylum and statelessness applications submitted to it.

 Ofpra has three main missions:

-A mission to examine applications for international protection on the basis of the Geneva Convention of 28 July 1951 and the New York Convention of 28 September 1954 and the CESEDA.
+- Examining applications for international protection on the basis of the Geneva Convention of 28 July 1951, the New York Convention of 28 September 1954 and the CESEDA.

-In addition, Ofpra has an advisory role in the context of the asylum procedure at the border.
-It gives an opinion to the Minister of the Interior on whether or not an application for authorisation to enter French territory on the basis of asylum is manifestly well-founded.
+- Ofpra also advises on asylum procedures at the border.
+It issues an opinion to the Minister of the Interior on whether or not an application for authorisation to enter French territory on asylum grounds is manifestly well-founded.

 Address (in Paris):